About this guide

 This guide provides information about the project, the context and the controversy surrounding it.
 It also includes useful links to websites and resources on MACOS held at the Newsam Library.
-The bibliography a the end of the guide is a list of articles and reports on the MACOS project whihc has been obtained from a search on the database ERIC.
+The bibliography at the end of the guide is a list of articles and reports on the MACOS project which has been obtained from a search on the database ERIC.

 Man: A Course of Study

 Jerome S. Bruner (*1915) is a well-known and influential Amercian cognitive psychologist whose work has made a huge impact in education.
 In particular, two of his books, The Process of Education (1960) and Towards a Theory of Instruction (1966), are regarded as classics and have had immense influence.

 In 1964, Bruner took a leave of absence from his post at Harvard University to work on the MACOS project at the Educational Services Incorporated (ESI), now Educational Development Center (EDC).
-The course materials based on the theories Bruner exposed in The Process of Education (1960) were for primary-school level and included films and images of the Netsilik Eskimo.
+The course materials based on the theories Bruner expounded in The Process of Education were for primary-school level and included films and images of the Netsilik Eskimo.

 - How can they be made more so?